-Securing an order here might require a bit of planning (pick-ups only happen on the second Tuesday of each month), but in a city with shockingly few Burmese options, breaking out your calendar app just might be worth it.
+Securing an order here might require a bit of planning (pick-ups only happen twice a month, on Tuesdays), but in a city with shockingly few Burmese options, breaking out your calendar app just might be worth it.
 The Southeast Asian pop-up brings you dishes like fermented tea leaves, catfish soup, and vegan khao swè, a traditional curried stew made with thick noodles.
 But what really makes the food special here are the details — our Editorial Operations Coordinator, Anikah Shaokat, recently ate here and had this to say:

 “Everything at Burmese, Please! is rave-worthy.
 But what really made the entire meal memorable were the accoutrements.
 Namely the Ngapi Kyaw, a salty, umami-rich fermented shrimp powder.
 This is a staple in Southern Burmese cooking (very close to where I grew up), where seafood isn’t just food, but a way of life.”